Taxi zum Klo

-Taxi zum Klo is a 1981 film written by, directed by, and starring Frank Ripploh.
+Taxi zum Klo (Taxi to the Toilet) is a 1981 film written by, directed by, and starring Frank Ripploh.
 The film is a dark comedy of manners that explores the life of a Berlin school teacher and the contrasts between his public and private lives.
-It was sexually explicit for general audiences of the day and for some time afterwards.
-As a result, the film was not passed uncut by the British Board of Film Classification until 2011, though it was widely shown in club cinemas.
 Taxi zum Klo was considered groundbreaking for its subject matter and achieved a cult status among audiences of the time.

 Shot on location with many characters appearing as themselves, the film documents gay culture in West Berlin in the brief moment post gay liberation and before the onset of AIDS, around 1980.
 Ripploh has stated that much of the film was autobiographical.
-The name literally means Taxi to the Toilet (or "Cab to the Cottage", etc.), that being a place for casual gay sex.
+The title refers to the public toilet as a place for casual gay sex.